qifeng-yan/dreamhome-finder/README.md

-This is a project created to demonstrate development skills.
+This is a project created to showcase development skills.

 ### Technology Used

-React, Next.js, TypeScript, MUI, TailwindCSS.
+React, Next.js, TypeScript, Material UI, TailwindCSS, Firebase.